cnr-isti-vclab/vclib/docs/pages/4_space.md

 A list of all the spatial data structures provided by this library can be found in the @ref space group.

-## Utility and Miscellanous Data Structures
+## Utility and Miscellaneous Data Structures

 Several other utility data structures are provided by VCLib.
 They can be used by including `#include<vclib/miscellaneous.h>`, and they are listed in the @ref miscellaneous group.